 m is the mass of a substance

-The most widely recognized kinds of consistent temperature forms are stage changes, for example, liquefying, solidifying, vaporization, or buildup.
+The most widely recognised kinds of consistent temperature forms are stage changes, for example, liquefying, solidifying, vaporization, or buildup.
 The energy is viewed as “latent” on the grounds that it is basically covered up inside the atoms until the stage change happens.
 The most well-known units of specific latent heat are joules per gram (J/g) and kilojoules per kilogram (kJ/kg).

-Specific latent heat is an escalated property of issue.
+Specific latent heat is an escalated property of the issue.